kimkimani/guruspedia/content/articles/how-test-nextjs-apps-with-jest/index.md

 As you see, the test passed as expected.
 This component is executed correctly.
 These tests show you how your components are being rendered to the user.

 ![](tests.png)

+Now that you have mastered How to Test Next.js Applications with Jest, why not dive deeper and take your Next.js skills to new heights and learn [How to Create a Next.js Markdown Blog using MDX and TailwindCSS](https://guruspedia.com/creating-nextjs-markdown-blog-using-mdx-and-tailwindcss/)?
+You will love it.

 ### Conclusion